hzi-bifo/ChemLM/README.md

 ## Results
 We provide files that were used to generate the figures and the tables in the manuscript.

 Lipschitz distribution for ChemLM, MolBERT and random space are located in [results/lipschitz_distributions](https://github.com/hzi-bifo/ChemLM/tree/main/results/lipschitz_distributions).
 As mentioned above we downloaded and deployed MolBERT for benchmark comparison.
 We modified one of its scripts to get the necessary results for the intrinsic evaluation.
-In  [code/aux_code](https://github.com/hzi-bifo/ChemLM/tree/main/code/aux_code) we show how we modified the finetune.py file in the package molbert/models  and the script run_molbert_lip.py we ran to get the results, having trained molbert first.
+In  [code/aux_code](https://github.com/hzi-bifo/ChemLM/tree/main/code/aux_code) we show how we modified the finetune.py file of the package molbert/models and how we used the script run_molbert_lip.py to get the results, having trained a molbert model on the bbbp data first.

 The results of hyperparameters optimization are reported in [results/optimization_files](https://github.com/hzi-bifo/ChemLM/tree/main/results/optimization_files).